andymerskin/spriggan/README.md

 > - Spriten the load.™
 > - Because, the future is sprite.™

-Created with love at Markit Digital.
+Created with love at Markit Digital

 [Download Current Release](https://github.com/docmars/spriggan/releases/tag/0.1.0) · macOS